AlexCeleste/bOGL-2/Docs/bOGL.md

 * 3D can be rendered to a BlitzPlus canvas instead of the main window, which is handy for writing 3D editor apps with native GUI controls (unless you're using bOGL with Blitz3D for some reason).
 * There is native support for rendering to, and culling with, the stencil buffer.
 This should make it fairly easy to implement things like portal rendering or a stencil shadow system.
  * bOGL doesn't expose the feature directly, but unlike DirectX 7, OpenGL makes it easy to grab the Z-buffer.
 A couple of lines of OpenGL Direct code and you could also write a shadow-map engine.
 * Entities carry a "user data array", which lets addons associate additional data with entities easily.
 An addon can request data slots using `RegisterEntityUserDataSlot` (it should do this once in its `init` procedure), which will register a slot in the array for that addon and return its index, and then access the data in its private slot with the `SetEntityUserData` and `GetEntityUserData` functions.
 With this mechanism, different addons can extend the base entity structure however they like without conflicting.
+Addons that extend entities can also register `onCopy` and `onFree` listener banks, which will be notified when an entity has been copied or deleted, so that the addon can clean up or reallocate resources when it next updates.
 * Submeshes may be rotated, translated, and scaled independently of the rest of a mesh using the `{whatever}SubMesh` functions.
 This might be handy for some kinds of animation, or model transformations.
 These functions are faster than writing your own equivalents that use `VertexCoords` and a loop.
 * It is possible to turn off texture filtering, for that blocky retro look.
 * bOGL uses proper quaternion rotations instead of Euler angles, which is a feature of the original Blitz3D, but not miniB3D.